 On a given dataset, you can choose the manage permissions option.

-In the manage permissions setting, you can either add a user with the permission of build and view or add a permission to an existing user in the list.
+In the manage permissions setting, you can either add a user with the permission of build and view or add permission to an existing user in the list.
 You can remove the build permission in the same place too.

-Create App with Build access
+Create an App with Build access

 Who should have build access?